Antibiotic Stewardship & Epidemiology Programs

-By identifying problems, collecting and analyzing data, as well as providing intervention through changes in policies and procedures, our comprehensive programs are proven to improve the safety and capabilities of clinical organizations and facilities drastically.
+By identifying problems, collecting and analyzing data, as well as providing intervention through changes in policies and procedures, our comprehensive antibiotic stewardship programs are proven to improve the safety and capabilities of clinical organizations and facilities drastically.
 Our leadership has already helped our partners claim a position among the highest performers in this sector across the state.
-To date, each of these facilities boasts some of the lowest levels of antibiotics with the highest level of effectiveness for patients.
+Through diligent antibiotic stewardship, our healthcare partners boast some of the lowest levels of antibiotics with the highest level of effectiveness for patients.

 We’re making strides to improve healthcare institutions across the state.